nikushi/problem_details/README.md

 ### With Rails

-Once `render_problems-rails` gem is installed into a Rails system, a problem can be rendered with the problem detail form with `Content-Type: application/problem+json`.
+Once `problem_details-rails` gem is installed into a Rails system, a problem can be rendered with the problem detail form with `Content-Type: application/problem+json`.

 For example, respond with validation error messages: